 Neurofeedback brings the hope of a genuine change in how the brain functions.
 With a gentle reward tone or visual feedback signal, the brain organically reorganizes and moves to a healthy state.
 The neurological and organic changes from Neurofeedback are not instantaneous but happen over weeks and months.

 Remember: Life accumulates.
-At the end of each day, we have the experiences and thoughts we have focused up.
+At the end of each day, we have the experiences and thoughts we have focused on.
 That’s it.